-The Applicant is ultimately responsible for ensuring that the environmental management measures specified in this EMPr, as well as any other conditions specified by the competent authority, are implemented and adhered to during the construction phase of the proposed development.
+The Applicant is ultimately responsible for ensuring that the environmental management measures specified in this EMPr, as well as any other conditions specified by the competent authority, are implemented, and adhered to during the construction phase of the proposed development.

 The Applicant or party delegated by the applicant is responsible for monitoring during the construction phase.
-The Applicant must ensure that all appointed service providers, contractors and workers are capable of complying with all statutory requirements of this EMPr and the conditions of the Environmental Authorisation.
+The holder of the EA must ensure that all appointed service providers, contractors, and workers are capable of complying with all statutory requirements of this EMPr and the conditions of the Environmental Authorisation.
 The Applicant is responsible for ensuring that this EMPr and the conditions of the Environmental Authorisation are implemented and adhered to during construction activities undertaken by the Applicant.

-The Applicant or appointed consultant is responsible for identifying emergency situations that may arise during operational activities undertaken by the Applicant, and must formulate appropriate emergency response procedures for these emergency scenarios.
+The holder of the EA or appointed consultant is responsible for identifying emergency situations that may arise during operational activities undertaken by the Applicant and must formulate appropriate emergency response procedures for these emergency scenarios.